facebookresearch/AnimatedDrawings/README.md

       USE_MESA: True
 ````

-### Creating an animation from an image
+### Animating Your Own Drawing

-All of the above examples use drawings with pre-existing annotations.
+All of the examples above use drawings with pre-existing annotations.
+To understand what we mean by *annotations* here, look at one of the 'pre-rigged' character's [annotation files](examples/characters/char1/).
+You can use whatever process you'd like to create those annotations files and, as long as they are valid, AnimatedDrawings will give you an animation.

-But suppose you'd like to create an animation starring your own drawing?
+So you'd like to animate your own drawn character.
-We can do that too, but you'll need to follow a few more setup steps.
+I wouldn't want to you to create those annotation files manually.
+That would be tedious.
+To make it fast and easy, we've trained a drawn humanoid figure detector and pose estimator and provided scripts to automatically generate annotation files from the model predictions.

-These steps will set up Docker container that runs Torchserve.
+To get it working, you'll need to set up a Docker container that runs TorchServe.
-This allows us show your image to our machine learning models, which will detect a character within it and detect joint locations for that character.
+This allows us to quickly show your image to our machine learning models and receive their predictions.

-We use these model predictions to 'rig' the character before applying motion capture data to animate it.
+To set up the container, follow these steps:

 1. [Install Docker Desktop](https://docs.docker.com/get-docker/)
-2. Follow [these steps](torchserve/torchserve/model-store/README.md) to download the necessary model weights.
-3. Ensure Docker Desktop is running.
+2. Ensure Docker Desktop is running.
-4. Run the following commands, starting from the Animated Drawings root directory:
+3. Run the following commands, starting from the Animated Drawings root directory:

 ````bash
     (animated_drawings) AnimatedDrawings % cd torchserve